tier2tickets/Knowledge-Base/content/integration/autotask.rst

 Under the Ticket System dropdown, select Autotask

 .. image:: images/at-image-13.png
-Enter your Ticket System API endpoint as shown (it will automatically add https:// and the path after the url)
+Enter your Ticket System API endpoint as shown (do not add add https:// or the path after the url)

 Your Ticket System API key is in the format of ‘username@domain:password’

-For instance in our example, the username for the API account we created earlier is
-repairshopr@alexspcsandbox.com and we set an incredibly secure password of 12345.
+For instance in our example, the username for the API account we created earlier is tier2tickets@alexspcsandbox.com and we set the password to 1SuperSecurePassword@MG.

 This would result in the Ticket System API key being formatted like

-repairshopr@alexspcsandbox.com:12345
+tier2tickets@alexspcsandbox.com:1SuperSecurePassword@MG

 Once you have entered this information, click Update.

-At this point, the integration is working.
+At this point, the integration should be working.
 You can test this by pressing the button and submitting a ticket.

+If you have trouble, give us a call and we can remote in you (833) 328-8866